jundalisay/superb/content/en/research/modern/rcep/chapter-08.md

 otherwise decided by the Committee on Services and Investment under paragraph 10 or unless the parties to the arbitration agree otherwise.
-8-176.

 If the modifying Party implements its proposed modification or withdrawal and does not comply with the findings of the arbitration, any Party that participated in the arbitration may modify or withdraw substantially equivalent benefits in conformity with those findings.
 Such a modification or withdrawal may be implemented solely with respect to the modifying Party.

 7. If no Party has requested:

-(a) negotiations under subparagraph 1(b) within 45 days of the date of a notification made pursuant to subparagraph 1(a);
-or
-(b) arbitration pursuant to paragraph 4, the modifying Party shall be free to implement its proposed modification or withdrawal, notwithstanding Article 20.4 (Amendments), in accordance with the procedures set out in paragraphs 20 through 22 of the GATS Article XXI Procedures, which shall apply mutatis mutandis, unless otherwise decided by the Committee on Services and Investment under paragraph 10.
+(a) negotiations under subparagraph 1(b) within 45 days of the date of a notification made pursuant to subparagraph 1(a); or (b) arbitration pursuant to paragraph 4, the modifying Party shall be free to implement its proposed modification or withdrawal, notwithstanding Article 20.4 (Amendments), in accordance with the procedures set out in paragraphs 20 through 22 of the GATS Article XXI Procedures, which shall apply mutatis mutandis, unless otherwise decided by the Committee on Services and Investment under paragraph 10.
 8.

 For the avoidance of doubt, for the purposes of paragraphs 5 and 7, references in the GATS Article XXI Procedures to:

-(a) “the Secretariat” and “the Council for Trade in Services” shall be read as references to the Committee on Services and Investment;
+- (a) “the Secretariat” and “the Council for Trade in Services” shall be read as references to the Committee on Services and Investment;
-(b) “Article XXI” shall be read as references to Article 8.13 (Modification of Schedules); and
+- (b) “Article XXI” shall be read as references to Article 8.13 (Modification of Schedules)
-(c) “Members of the WTO” shall be read as references to the Parties.
+- (c) “Members of the WTO” shall be read as references to the Parties.

 9. In the event of any inconsistency between this Agreement and the GATS Article XXI Procedures, this Agreement shall prevail to the extent of the inconsistency.

 10. The Committee on Services and Investment may establish or amend procedures for the modification or withdrawal of a Party’s commitments in its Schedule in Annex II (Schedules of Specific Commitments for Services) or the conduct of arbitration, under this Article.
 Any Party that seeks to modify or withdraw its commitments under this Article shall do so in accordance with any such procedures.
 8-18Article 8.14: Transparency
 1. The Parties recognise that transparent measures governing trade